AllStarCodeOrg/week0.day3.notSoRandom/README.md

    ```javascript
    hypotenuse(3,4); // 5
    ```
+5. Be sure to test to see if your functions are working as expected by calling them at the end of your script and running the `node notSoRandom.js` command in your console.
-5. Remember to add, commit, and push your changes!
+6. Remember to add, commit, and push your changes!

 ## Extra Credit
 - Look up how to set default parameter values for functions in JavaScript